 Kaspersky Labs, the Russian cyber security software manufacturer, has been banned in the United States from developing software due to its alleged ties with Kremlin and its intelligence agency FSB.

-A couple of weeks ago it was reported that U.S’ Senate Armed Services Committee wants a ban on Kaspersky’s products so that the U.S Defense Department can not use them.
-Now, the General Services Administration has told AFP that Kaspersky Labs has been removed from their list of approved software vendor.
+A couple of weeks ago it was reported that U.S’ Senate Armed Services Committee wants a ban on Kaspersky’s products so that the U.S Defense Department cannot use them.
+Now, the General Services Administration has told AFP that Kaspersky Labs has been removed from their list of the approved software vendor.